-Ebenezer died in 1757 of smallpox, which his children also contracted but survived.
+Ebenezer died of smallpox, which his children also contracted but survived.
 After his death, Sarah devoted herself to the proper raising of her children, with the active participation of Elizabeth Haddon Estaugh.
 She moved into town and lived in the small house that is now in front of the library of the Haddonfield Historical Society.

 Ebenezer's second son, Haddon Hopkins (1743-1768), married Hannah Stokes (1745-1814), daughter of Joshua Stokes and Amy Hinchman.
 They were married out of Meeting by a Justice of the Peace, and Haddon was disowned by the Haddonfield meeting.
 Haddon served as tax assessor for the county during his brief career.
 He and Hannah had only one child, Hezekiah (1767-1823), before his early death from typhus fever.
 In 1772 she remarried to Abraham Inskeep, son of Abraham and Sarah (Ward).